India represses dissent by imposing unlawful restrictions: Amnesty International

 The police continued to carry out unlawful killings- some amounting to extrajudicial executions- with impunity by Indian army in Jammu and Kashmir.

-On 31 Mar 2021, US state department released the 2020 country report on Human Rights.
+On March 31, 2021, the US State Department released the 2020 country report on human rights.
 The report included 68 pages on India highlighting the harassment of media outlets, declining press freedom and extra judicial killings in Kashmir.

 There had been several instances of critical media outlets being pressured or harassed by the Indian government and the overall press freedom had also declined.